 Change the first 5 paragraphs as follows

-When present, the Sector Sweep (#1198)Ack (SSW-Ack(#1198)(Ed)) occurs following an SSW Feedback.
+When present, the Sector Sweep (#1198)Ack (SSW-Ack(#1198)(Ed)) procedure occurs following an SSW Feedback procedure.

-When a responder TXSS is performed during an RSS, the responder shall transmit an SSW-(#1198)Ack frame to the initiator to perform an SSW-Ack(#1198)(Ed).
-The SSW-(#1198)Ack frame shall be transmitted through the sector identified by the value of the Sector Select field and the DMG Antenna Select field received from the initiator in the last SSW Feedback.
+When a responder TXSS is performed during an RSS, the responder shall transmit an SSW-(#1198)Ack frame to the initiator to perform an SSW-Ack(#1198)(Ed) procedure.
+The SSW-(#1198)Ack frame shall be transmitted through the sector identified by the value of the Sector Select field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame.

 When an RXSS was performed during an RSS, an SSW-(#1198)Ack frame shall be sent by the responder to the initiator.
-The SSW-(#1198)Ack should be sent using(Ed) the DMG antenna indicated in the DMG Antenna Select field in the last SSW-Feedback frame.
+The SSW-(#1198)Ack frame should be sent using(Ed) the DMG antenna indicated in the DMG Antenna Select field in the last SSW-Feedback frame.

 The responder may include transmit training as part of the beam refinement phase by setting the TX-TRN-REQ field to 1 in the SSW-Ack(#3339) frame and setting the L-RX field to indicate the length of the training sequence it requests the initiator to use in the beam refinement phase, as described in 8.5.4 (BRP Request field(11ad)).
 The responder may carry out a MID subphase by setting the MID-REQ bit to 1 in the BRP Request field of the SSW frame.
 In this case, it shall also set the L-RX field to indicate the number of receive AWVs it uses during the MID subphase.
-The responder may carry out a BC subphase by setting the BCREQ bit to 1.
-If the initiator has set either the MID-REQ or the BC-REQ fields to 1 in the SSW-Feedback frame, the responder may set the MID-Grant or the BC-Grant fields to 1, or both, to grant the requests
+The responder may carry out a BC subphase by setting the BC-REQ bit to 1.
+If the initiator has set either the MID-REQ or the BC-REQ fields to 1 in the SSW-Feedback frame, the responder may set the MID-Grant or the BC-Grant fields to 1, or both, to grant the requests.

-At the start of an SSW-Ack(#1198)(Ed), the initiator should have its receive antenna array configured to a quasi-omni antenna pattern using the DMG antenna through which it received with the highest quality during the RSS, or the best receive sector if an RXSS has been performed during the RSS, and should not change its receive antenna configuration while it attempts to receive from the responder until the expected end of the SSW-Ack(#1198)(Ed).
+At the start of an SSW-Ack(#1198)(Ed) procedure, the initiator should have its receive antenna array configured to a quasi-omni antenna pattern using the DMG antenna through which it received with the highest quality during the RSS, or the best receive sector if an RXSS has been performed during the RSS, and should not change its receive antenna configuration while it attempts to receive from the responder until the expected end of the SSW-Ack(#1198)(Ed) procedure.

 9.38.5.2 Operation during the A-BFT